• Home

 Why do we say "I understand" when we don't?

-Why say "I understand" when you don't understand?
+Why do you say "I understand" when you don't know?

-Reasons given included being afraid of causing trouble for the company by asking multiple times, thinking they would be scolded even if they didn't understand, feeling embarrassed, wanting to finish quickly, and problems with the Japanese language.
+Reasons such as fear of causing trouble to the company by asking it over and over again, fear of being scolded even if you don't understand, embarrassment, wanting to finish it quickly, and problems with Japanese were cited.

-Certainly, if you say "I don't understand" and then don't understand the instructions even when you are given them, then you won't understand.
+Certainly, when you say "I don't know" and you don't understand the content of the instruction even if you are instructed again, you don't understand.

-If you think about it from the other person's perspective, it makes a lot of sense.
+If you think about it from the opposite position, you can understand it very well.

-I think you will naturally begin to speak simple Japanese, which means words that are easy to understand.
+I think you will naturally speak in words that are easy to convey Plain Japanese = .

 Initiatives for intercultural understanding